 Shimoda city (Shimoda-shi) –

-Relatively little-known beach located within the Tsumekizaki Green Area.
+The relatively little-known beach located within the Tsumekizaki Green Area.
 Called Kujira-hama (Whale Beach) in the past, you can enjoy a stroll over the craggy shores on both ends of the beach.
-This beach is very close from Tsumekizaki cape in Suzaki peninsula.
-This beach is good for swimming and snorkeling, so it's very crowded in summer.
-This beach is one of 9 beautiful beachs in Shimoda, and it takes only 15 minutes by car from Shirahama.
+This beach is very close to Tsumekizaki cape in Suzaki peninsula.
+This beach is good for swimming and snorkeling, so it’s very crowded in summer.
+This beach is one of 9 beautiful beaches in Shimoda, and it takes only 15 minutes by car from Shirahama.